General Argyres-Douglas Theory: AD points from 6d theory

 The scaling dimension for all the parameters appearing in Seiberg-Witten curve can be easily found:

 One can check that there is a coupling constant $m_i$ for each relevant operator $u_i$ such that $D(m_i)+D(u_i)=2$.
 There is one mass parameter in the spectrum which is in agreement with the result in table. \ref{T3}.
-One can check other matchings between the physical parameter and the geometric one.
-For example, the order of pole of the irregular singularity is
+The order of pole of the irregular singularity is

-so there are $2n$ coupling constants in the irregular singularity from table. \ref{T3}, one of them is eliminated using translation invariance, and finally we have $2n-1$ parameters which matches perfectly with the number of coupling constants from the Seiberg-Witten curve.
+so there are $2n$ coupling constants in the irregular singularity from table. \ref{T3}, and one of them can be eliminated using translation invariance, so we have $2n-1$ parameters from the geometry which matches perfectly with the number of coupling constants read from the Seiberg-Witten curve.

 When $N=3$, the AD theory is equivalent to $(A_1,E_7)$ theory.
 The SW curve at the singularity is $x^3+xz^3=0$ and the common denominator for the scaling dimension is 5 which is in agreement as what is discovered in \cite{Cecotti:2010fi}.
-The BPS quiver of this theory indeed has the shape of $E_7$ Dynkin diagram as will be analyzed in \cite{Xie:2012mm}.
+The BPS quiver of this theory indeed has the shape of $E_7$ Dynkin diagram as will be analyzed in \cite{Xie:2012jd}.
 Using our construction, we identify all the deformations for this theory.